 If you plan on offering a shuttle service for the foreseeable future, signing a long-term contract is one of the easiest ways to lower your monthly costs.
 Transportation providers value consistent, predictable business, and they are often willing to offer better rates in exchange for a longer commitment.
 When you request a quote for a corporate shuttle, don’t just ask for the month-to-month price.
 Inquire about the potential savings for a six-month, one-year, or even a multi-year agreement.
 This shows the provider you’re a serious partner and gives you a clear, fixed cost to build into your budget for the long haul.

-Look for Off-Peak and Group Rates
+Take Advantage of Off-Peak and Group Rates

 Just like rush hour traffic, shuttle services have peak demand times.
 If your company has some flexibility in its operating hours, you might find savings by scheduling your shuttle service outside of the busiest morning and evening commute windows.
 Ask potential providers if they offer different rates for off-peak travel.
 Additionally, focus on maximizing every trip.
 A full bus is much more cost-effective than a half-empty one.
 Work with your provider to plan routes that consolidate employee pickups and drop-offs efficiently.
 This not only reduces your cost per rider but also minimizes the environmental impact of your commute program.